Strategic Competitor Insights for Business Growth: 5 Ways to Leverage

 Look for patterns not insults

 Competitive Intelligence techniques are also brilliant for when you are onboarding new hires.
-Assuming they are not breaking confidentiality clauses you could ask them about the rival they used to work for or see what they say about them on their CV.
+Assuming they are not breaking confidentiality clauses, you could ask them about the rival they used to work for or see what they say about them on their CV.
 Keeping track of your competitors’ recruitment activities is also an important aspect.
 HR will be able to determine new markets, new geographies, processes and technologies your competitors are getting into.
-After all, if your rival starts advertising for a new sort of engineer; they must be doing so for a reason.
-Then, it’s up to the CI team to work out what they are up to.
+After all, if your rival starts advertising for a new sort of engineer, they must be doing so for a reason.
+Then, it’s up to the CI team to determine what they are up to.

 2. Senior management team

-Having the best possible information available to the senior team is incredibly important when it comes to making high-level decisions—So it would be sensible using Competitor Research and Competitive Intelligence when building future plans for the business.
+Having the best possible information available to the senior team is incredibly important when it comes to making high-level decisions.
+So it would be sensible to use Competitor Research and Competitive Intelligence when building future plans for the business.
 It is incredible that some companies still base their future strategy on tea leave reading, past experience, guesswork and assumption.
-And of course the generic ad-hoc ten-month-old off the shelf reports written by prominent research companies.
+And, of course, the generic ad-hoc ten-month-old off-the-shelf reports written by prominent research companies.

-How smart would it be if you Senior teams are given concise briefings containing the most relevant up to date Competitor and Market Intelligence?
+How smart would it be if your Senior teams were given concise briefings containing the most relevant, up-to-date Competitor and Market Intelligence?
 To know about a competitor’s acquisition and be able to do something about it before it is common knowledge.
-Not just secondary articles and news, but what a CI professional has dug up speaking to people.
+Not just secondary articles and news but what a CI professional has dug up speaking to people.
 Secondary sources which could be of interest include:

 - Inhouse competitor documents found legally

 - Sales literature

 Sales teams are on the front line and regularly in contact with prospective and current customers to present their offerings to them.
 They deal with the objectives and counter offers from your competitors.
 Your sales team should be your eyes and ears for the senior, marketing and product development teams.
 They can provide you with great Intelligence.
 But you have to ask them specific questions to get specific answers.